ChuyueSun/hangman-game/README.md

     returns: boolean, True if all the letters of secret_word are in letters_guessed;
       False otherwise
     '''
-    # FILL IN YOUR CODE HERE AND DELETE "pass"
     for i in secret_word:
         if (i not in letters_guessed):
             return False